Your browser is not optimized for viewing this website.

 Ages: 9-14

-Meeting virtually with Young Inklings community members and Stone Soup subscribers means that you’ll connect with young writers from around the world who are passionate and committed to their writing, just like you.
-Over the four days of camp, you’ll learn new tools and strategies to strengthen your writing craft skills, be inspired by ideas and writing by creative peers, and walk step-by-step through the process of developing a strong novel concept.
-You’ll walk away with a few drafted chapters, plus a complete plan to build from this solid foundation through the drafting process.
+Meeting virtually with Young Inklings community means that you’ll connect with young artists and writers from around the world who are passionate and committed to their creative projects, just like you.
+Over the five days of camp, you’ll learn new tools and strategies to strengthen your writing craft skills, and be inspired by ideas and writing by creative peers.

 ________________________

-Stone Soup and Society of Young Inklings are both nonprofit organizations, and part of our collaborative mission is to celebrate the full, vibrant diversity of youth writers' voices and stories.
+Society of Young Inklings is a nonprofit organization.
+Part of our mission is to celebrate the full, vibrant diversity of youth writers' voices and stories.

 To apply for a scholarship, visit this link.